• Skip to primary navigation

 Handcrafted front door

-The table for four was in a far corner and allowed Kel and I to sit next to each other to enjoy views of the majestic red rocks.
+The table for four was in a far corner, and Kel and I could sit next to each other to enjoy views of the majestic red rocks.

-For those who prefer to sit inside, Mariposa's main dining room features 23-foot-tall floor-to-ceiling windows.
+Mariposa's main dining room features 23-foot-tall floor-to-ceiling windows for those who prefer to sit inside.
 So, the views inside the restaurant from this scenic bluff are impressive, too.

 Birthday Dinner